WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

 **[*Gay Activism*, "The View from the Inside"](/catalog/cpb-aacip-191-03cz8x0j?start=0&end=1721) (KNME-TV, Albuquerque, NM, June 21, 1982)**

-In *Illustrated Daily*'s *Gay Activism*, "The View from the Inside", Hal Rhodes talks to two leaders of the National Gay Rights Movement; Lucia Valeska and Leonard Matlovich.
+In *Illustrated Daily*'s *Gay Activism*, "The View from the Inside," Hal Rhodes talks to two leaders of the National Gay Rights Movement, Lucia Valeska and Leonard Matlovich.

 **[*At Week's End*, "Equal Sexual Rights"](/catalog/cpb-aacip-191-31cjt1nv?start=95.01&end=1132.48) (New Mexico PBS, Albuquerque, NM, June 21, 1982)**

-*At Week's End*, "Equal Sexual Rights" features a discussion of an equal rights bill to bar discrimination against gays, lesbians and bisexuals.
+*At Week's End*, "Equal Sexual Rights" features a discussion of an equal rights bill to bar discrimination against gays, lesbians, and bisexuals.

 **Featured Item**